smh-my-head/hades/README.md

 ## Setup

-1. Set things up with `./setup.sh`.
-This will create a new image and put all the necessary modifiable files in `run` (to keep the git working tree clean).
-It will also create a dummy image which can be deleted later.
+1. First, grab the necessary ISOs and place theme at `./src/Win10.iso` and `./src/virtio-win.iso`

-2. Install Windows on the VM with `./first-run.sh`.
-You may need to edit `./first-run.sh` to point to your ISOs, it should be obvious how to do this when you look at the file.
+2. Run `./setup.sh`.
+This will create a new VM image and begin the Windows installation, putting all the modifiable files in `run` (to keep the git working tree clean).
 It may take a while to boot for the first time, don't panic!
 If you get stuck in the VM, know that Ctrl-Alt-G releases the mouse.

 3. Within Windows, install the virtio drivers by following these instructions from the ArchWiki (using to the dummy disk created in step 1)